 (a) Sell domains, SSL certificates etc., on your website, at any price you choose

 (b) Integrate domain registrations with billing applications such as Modernbill and Ubersmith

 (c) Create applications to monitor domains and send alerts

 (d) Build custom applications to manage your domains

-We have a production as well as a test server environment.
-The test server environment is called Sandbox.
+We have production as well as test server environments.
+The test server environment is called sandbox.
 You are advised to signup for a free account in sandbox, enable API access and test all your API calls on the sandbox environment before pointing your application to production.
-To point an application to production, you only need to make minor changes.
-In most cases, you barely need to change the service URL, APIusername and APIkey.
+To point an application to production, you need make only minor changes.
+In most cases, you simply need to change the service

 The following is the API Service URL for our sandbox environment:

 We can't stress this enough: Please test your APIs against our sandbox environment before pointing them to production.
 We prefer to avoid service disruptions in production caused by untested code.